simonmichael/hledger/MANUAL.md

   vice versa.

-- hledger's default commodity directive (D) sets the commodity for subsequent commodityless amounts, and contributes to that commodity's display settings. ledger uses D only for commodity display settings and for the entry command.
+- hledger's default commodity directive (D) sets the commodity for subsequent commodityless amounts, and sets that commodity's display settings if such an amount is the first seen. ledger uses D only for commodity display settings and for the entry command.

 - hledger generates a description for timelog sessions, instead of taking it from the clock-out entry